How Sales Affect Your Property Assessment

 Property assessments for Ontario’s approximately 4.8 million residential properties are determined using mass appraisal.
 Mass appraisal is a process of valuing a group of properties as of a given date, using common data, standardized methods and statistical testing.
 To conduct a mass appraisal, MPAC reviews sales and property information of open market transactions within a given market area.

 The results of the mass appraisal are applied against the details (e.g., square footage, lot size, age of home, etc.) of your property to determine your current value assessment.
-Your current value assessment is then used by Ontario’s municipalities to determine property taxation.
+Your current value assessment is then used by Ontario’s municipalities to determine revenue requirements and property tax rates.

 For more information on the mass appraisal process, please refer to our residential methodology guide.